 And then this is the look after the stitching (from the inside) after you flip the cuff back out –

-SO – – I busted out my super-awesome (only not) video skills and did a quick video where I could show you how to flip the hem correctly and where to sew so that you don’t see a seam.
-I know some of you aren’t video-watchers, but it’s only 2 minutes long, so not a big time-commitment.
+SO, since it’s hard to show the steps in pictures, I busted out my super-awesome (only not) video skills and did a quick video where I could show you how to flip the hem correctly and where to sew so that you don’t see a seam.
+It’s only 2 minutes long, so not a big time-commitment.
 Here it is:

 See, not that hard!
 Voila – hemmed pants, ready to wear: